-Artwork can be viewed in how to buy Lyrica online.
+Artwork can be viewed in the announcement of the survey.
 So, without further ado, onto the notes from the stories!

 Although I found this conceptually interesting — the character around which the plot revolves is a fascinating thought experiment — I found the structure overly fiddly and difficult to follow.
 I appreciate that that’s probably the author’s desire to try to capture the mental state of the mother, through whose perspective the story is told, but I found it distracting rather than immersive or clever.
 In the defence of the author, the ebook does a much worse job of differentiating between different sections than the story does online.

 ‘A Hundred Ghosts Parade Tonight’ by Xia Jia